 Courtney O’Connor is currently the acting artistic director of the Lyric Stage Company of Boston and is a senior affiliated performing arts faculty member at Emerson College.
 For Plays in Place she has directed Cato & Dolly, The America Plays, and The Nature Plays.
-She has directed with several theatres in the Boston area, including Lyric Stage Company of Boston, The Nora Theatre, AIM Stage, Coyote Theatre, Emerson Stage, UMass Boston, Suffolk University, Brandeis University, and Commonwealth Shakespeare Company (intern company).
+She has directed with many theaters in the Boston area, including Lyric Stage Company of Boston, The Nora Theatre, AIM Stage, Coyote Theatre, Emerson Stage, UMass Boston, Suffolk University, Brandeis University, and Commonwealth Shakespeare Company (intern company).
 She previously was the Director of Education and Outreach for Commonwealth Shakespeare Company, Artistic Director of Coyote Theatre, and Program Director of the Emerson Summer Stage for High School Students.
 Courtney is a recipient of the Elliot Norton award for Outstanding Direction for her work as the Associate Director on the Lyric Stage’s production of The Life and Adventures of Nicholas Nickleby and the Alan L. Stanzler Award for Excellence in Teaching.
 Through her work with the Coyote Theatre Project, she oversaw the creation of more than 200 new 10-minute plays written by at-risk youth from Boston.
 Courtney directed the world premiere and return engagement of Blood on the Snow, a site-specific play about the Boston Massacre for the Bostonian Society in the 300-year-old Old State House.
 She recently directed a outdoors, site-specific, community based production of Our Town in the Berkshires in which the 100+ members of the audience moved from the front lawn of the community’s church across to the town’s cemetery.
-Courtney is also the general manager of Abella Publishing Services.
 She received her bachelor’s in English from Cabrini College and her master’s in theatre education from Emerson College.
 For more information, please visit www.courtneyoc.com.